cozis/c2html/README.md

 This will basically add a `<style>` element with the contents of the `style.css` file before the normal HTML output.

 ### --prefix
-By the fault, all of the HTML class names are prefixed with `c2h-` to avoid namespace collisions.
+By default, all of the HTML class names are prefixed with `c2h-` to avoid namespace collisions with your code.
 You can change the prefix using the `--prefix` option, like this:
 ```sh
 ./c2html --input file.c --output file.html --prefix myprefix-
 ```